thradnea/onyx-manga-translator/README.md

 2. Add desired images to the input folder of manga raws in .jpg/.png formats and click "Browse" to locate the input folder.
 3. Lastly, add your api.json file from Google Cloud.

+4. You can also clone the repository and use it directly through an IDE by running main.py.
+Please note, that you still need to clone the huggingface repository by kitsumed at the bottom of the README and clone the manga-ocr repository by kha-white.
+The original project's structure was as follows:

+C:.
+├───input
+├───Lib
+├───manga_translator
+│       memory.py
+│       translator.py
+│   app.py
+│   config_manager.py
+│   db_editor.py
+│   main.py
+│   requirements.txt
+│
+└───output

 ---

 ## License & Credit